 It looks like COVID-19 did not disrupt the banking, financial and offshore sectors in Mauritius too much.
-Although the virus spread has was contained in Mauritius, the economic ramifications of the global shutdown are not to be underestimated.
-Our aim with this article is to say what can be set-up remotely during the lockdown, what options there are in terms of Mauritius bank accounts and Mauritius offshore company formations, and the general procedures and processes thereof.
+Although the virus spread was contained in Mauritius, the economic ramifications of the global shutdown are not to be underestimated.
+Our aim with this article is to say what can be set-up remotely, what options there are in terms of Mauritius bank accounts and Mauritius offshore company formations, and the general procedures and processes thereof.

 What can be set-up remotely in Mauritius?